Many factors can cause YouTube video streaming issues. By troubleshooting your Internet or device connection, you can play your videos again.

 - Update your device's firmware/system software.

-- If you have many browser tabs open, try to close most of them except the one you’re using for YouTube.
+- If you have many browser tabs open, try to close most of them except the one that you're using for YouTube.

 - Restart your browser.